Fabulous facts about Auckland's wildlife

-These pests are found everywhere on the mainland where pest control is not being carried out.
+These predators are found everywhere on the mainland where predator control is not being carried out.

-Visit our pest-free islands in the Hauraki Gulf to experience wildlife the way it was meant to be, before the arrival of humans and their accompanying pests to New Zealand.
+Visit our predator-free islands in the Hauraki Gulf to experience wildlife the way it was meant to be, before the arrival of humans and their accompanying predators to New Zealand.

 About this resource